Is there still a place for porcelain dolls?

 Fashion canons

-Fashion has always been the element of culture most closely related to customs, mannequins and dolls became, also its faithful reflection.
-They began to take care of an elegant outfit for the doll, often very exquisite, corresponding to the prevailing trends.
-The doll’s clothing was even a model, showing what the current fashion was, dresses and patterns are accurately reproduced according to the trends of the era.
+Fashion has always been the element of culture most closely linked to customs, and mannequins as well as dolls have become its faithful reflection.
+People began to pay attention to elegant outfits for dolls, often very exquisite and in line with current trends.
+The doll’s attire served as a model, showcasing the prevailing fashion of the time—dresses and patterns were meticulously recreated according to the trends of each era.

-The huge role of dolls in fashion has been accepted due to lack of modeling profession.
-In the past, outfits were presented not on living people but just on dolls, which became an integral part of the fashion world.
-The beginning of its development was in the 14th century, when news of fashionable clothes and hairstyles began to be transmitted through dolls.
-Dolls were the equivalent of today’s journals, instead of a toy doll, they served a supporting function in disseminating information about fashion changes, acting at the same time as models and three-dimensional journalling charts.
+The significant role of dolls in fashion was embraced due to the absence of the modeling profession.
+In the past, outfits were not showcased on living people but rather on dolls, which became an integral part of the fashion world.
+The origins of this practice date back to the 14th century, when dolls were used to convey news about fashionable clothing and hairstyles.
+Dolls served as the equivalent of today’s fashion magazines; instead of being toys, they played a supporting role in spreading information about changes in fashion, acting both as models and as three-dimensional fashion plates.

-In later centuries, model dolls came to be called “pandoras.”
-In the English-language literature of the history of clothing, this type of doll is usually referred to by the term fashion dolls, in German and French respectively: modepuppen and les poupées de mode.
-Despite the objections of some Polish scholars, the term “fashion dolls” has become common among collectors and has been adopted into colloquial language.
-Fashion dolls include not only ancient “pandoras”, but also 19th-century porcelain dolls in fashionable creations and the latest incarnation of the model doll, namely Barbie.
+In later centuries, model dolls began to be called “pandoras.”
+In English-language fashion history literature, these types of dolls are most often referred to as fashion dolls, while in German and French, they are known as modepuppen and les poupées de mode, respectively.
+Despite objections from some Polish linguists, the term “lalki modowe” has become widespread among collectors and is commonly used in everyday language.
+The category of fashion dolls includes not only the historical “pandoras,” but also nineteenth-century porcelain dolls in fashionable outfits, as well as the latest incarnation of the model doll: Barbie.

 Porcelain beauty

-Considered one of the most noble materials, porcelain dates its beginning in the 7th century in China.
-Dishes, vases and figurines were created from so-called “sand porcelain.”
+Porcelain, considered one of the most noble materials, traces its origins back to the 7th century in China.
+Tableware, vases, and figurines were crafted from so-called “sandy porcelain.”
 From China, porcelain was brought to Japan, where traditional tea was served in ceramic cups.
-A century later, products made of kaolin clay combined with quartz and feldspar were brought by merchants to Europe.
+A hundred years later, products made from kaolin clay mixed with quartz and feldspar were brought to Europe by merchants.

-It has been documented that the country was successful in porcelain production for the first time in 620, and a small group of manufacturers kept the composition of prized goods and the method of porcelain production a secret.
-It was not until 1708 Ehrenfried Walther von Tschirnhaus produced in 1709 officially announced the invention of European porcelain.
-The first white porcelain factory was established in Meissen, where the famous German artist Horold decorated porcelain wares with Meissen paints.
+It has been documented that the country first succeeded in producing porcelain in the year 620, and a small group of manufacturers kept the composition of these prized goods and the method of porcelain production a closely guarded secret.
+It was not until 1708 that Ehrenfried Walther von Tschirnhaus produced, and in 1709 officially announced, the invention of European porcelain.
+The first white porcelain factory was established in Meissen, where the renowned German artist Horold decorated porcelain pieces with Meissen paints.

-The art of decorating porcelain developed so much that over time, in addition to its practical function, it also began to serve a decorative function.
-The greatest heyday of porcelain in Europe was in the 18th century which was due to royal and princely patronage.
+The art of decorating porcelain evolved to such an extent that, over time, it began to serve not only a practical purpose but also a decorative one.
+The golden age of porcelain in Europe came in the 18th century, thanks to royal and princely patronage.

-Called white gold, porcelain became an exclusive product.
-It was so precious that one porcelain trinket was worth a village.
-It was believed to have magical properties, for example, that vessels created from it shattered when filled with poison.
-Monarchs and bourgeoisie, wanting, to protect themselves from death, therefore solicited porcelain jugs and goblets.
+Known as white gold, porcelain became an exclusive product.
+It was so precious that a single porcelain trinket could be worth as much as a village.
+People believed it had magical properties—for example, that vessels made from it would shatter if filled with poison.
+Monarchs and the bourgeoisie, eager to protect themselves from death, sought after porcelain pitchers and goblets.

 Today, porcelain is decorated both by hand and by machine.
-Laser-decorated products are more accessible and less expensive, and a variety of white ceramic sets and individual porcelain trinkets are available on the market.
-The material, which was created hundreds of years ago, is used to make Dinner and coffee tableware, figurines, vases, caskets, dolls and jewelry.
+Laser-decorated pieces are more affordable and widely available, and the market offers a variety of white ceramic sets as well as individual porcelain trinkets.
+From this material, developed hundreds of years ago, people create dinner and coffee sets, figurines, vases, jewelry boxes, dolls, and jewelry.

 Doll